The Very Best of the Stone Roses

-The Very Best of The Stone Roses is a compilation album released by Silvertone Records in 2002.
-It features most of their singles plus album tracks including "Breaking into Heaven" and "This is the One", all of which were remastered for this album.
-It charted at #19 in the UK and spent nine weeks in the Top 75.
+The Very Best of the Stone Roses is a compilation album released by Silvertone Records in 2002.
+It features most of their singles plus album tracks including "Breaking into Heaven" and "This Is the One", all of which were remastered for this album.
+It charted at #19 in the United Kingdom and spent nine weeks in the Top 75.

 The Very Best of is a fairly comprehensive compilation in that it gathers all the Stone Roses' best known tracks.
 The track listing was decided upon by band members.
 The previous compilation The Complete Stone Roses had been criticized for not including material from the group's second album, whilst including inferior edits and alternative versions of many songs.